hero9968/voxlets/README.md

     - `mesh.py` - a class for 3D mesh data, including IO and marching cubes conversion
     - `voxel_data.py` - classes for 3D voxel grids, including various manipulation routines and ability to copy data between grids at different locations in world space

-2. `src/experiments/` - Contains scripts for loading data, performing processing and saving files out. **Coming soon**
+2. `src/pipeline/` - Contains scripts for loading data, performing processing and saving files out.
+The pipeline as described in the CVPR paper.

 3. `src/examples/` - iPython notebooks containing examples of use of the data and code.